NicoHood/GPGit/Readme.md

 You can also use your GPG key for email encryption with [thunderbird](https://support.mozilla.org/en-US/kb/openpgp-thunderbird-howto-and-faq).

 ## Contact
 You can get securely in touch with me [here](https://contact.nicohood.de).
 My GPG key ID is `9731 2D5E B9D7 AE7D 0BD4 3073 51DA E9B7 C1AE 9161`.
 Don't hesitate to [file a bug at Github](https://github.com/NicoHood/gpgit/issues).
-More cool projects from me can be found [here](https://www.nicohood.de).
+More cool projects from me can be found [on my Website](https://www.nicohood.de).